scorpiodiagrams/fdg/wiki/chapter004.md

 ```
 You can tell if a set of basis vector fields is a coordinate basis by calculating the commutators.
 If they are nonzero, then the basis is not a coordinate basis.
 If they are zero then the basis vector fields can be integrated to give the coordinate system.
 Recall equation (3.31) (etvf)(m) = (f ◦ φvt )(m).
 Iterating this equation, we find (eswetvf)(m) = (f ◦ φvt ◦ φws )(m).
-6 Using
-(4.40)
-(4.41)
- (define Euler-angles (coordinate-system-at ’Euler ’Euler-patch SO3)) (define Euler-angles-chi-inverse (point Euler-angles)) (define-coordinates (up theta phi psi) Euler-angles)
-(define SO3-point ((point Euler-angles) (up ’theta ’phi ’psi))) (define f (literal-manifold-function ’f-Euler Euler-angles))

 #page(52)
 Notice that the evolution under w occurs before the evolution under v.
 To illustrate the meaning of the commutator, consider the evolution around a small loop with sides made from the integral curves of two vector fields v and w.
 We will first follow v, then w, then −v, and then −w:
 (eεv eεw e−εv e−εw f )(m).
-(4.42) To second order in ε the result is7
+(4.42) To second order in ε the result is#Footnote(7)
 (eε2[v,w]f)(m).
 (4.43)
 This result is illustrated in figure 4.2.
 Take a point 0 in M as the origin.
 Then, presuming [ei,ej] = 0,
-the coordinates x of the point m in the coordinate system corresponding to the e basis satisfy8
+the coordinates x of the point m in the coordinate system corresponding to the e basis satisfy#Footnote(8)
 m = φxe(0) = χ−1(x), (4.44) 1
 where χ is the coordinate function being defined.
 Because the elements of e commute, we can translate separately along the integral curves in any order and reach the same point; the terms in the exponential can be factored into separate exponentials if needed.
 Exercise 4.1: Alternate Angles
 Note that the Euler angles are singular at θ = 0 (where φ and ψ become degenerate), so the representations of ex, ey, and ez (defined in equa-
-7 For non-commuting operators A and B, eA eB e−A e−B
- A2  B2  = 1+A+ 2 +··· 1+B+ 2 +···
- A2  B2  × 1−A+ 2 +··· 1−B+ 2 +···
-= 1 + [A, B] + · · · ,
-to second order in A and B. All higher-order terms can be written in terms of higher-order commutators of A and B. An example of a higher-order commutator is [A, [A, B]].
-8Here x is an up-tuple structure of components, and e is down-tuple structure of basis vectors.
-The product of the two contracts to make a scaled vector, along which we translate by one unit.

 4.3 Commutators
-53
+#page(53)
  m ε2[v,w] εv
     εw
 −εw